 By Rebecca Kurtz, CTS Expert Coach

 As such, they will help improve your body’s ability to process lactate quickly.
 That’s important because processing lactate is the key to increasing the pace you can maintain at lactate threshold.
 Fartlek runs can be done at a variety of intensities and durations, but because it’s early in the training year (at least in the Northern Hemisphere), during this phase of training we want the pace and heart rate to be above lactate threshold and faster than your goal race pace.
 Fartlek runs are also a great way to add speed back into your program if you have taken a couple of months off from speed work.[blog_promo promo_categories=”coaching” ids=”” /]

-Why do speed work now?
 There is a big misconception that the winter is the time for “long, slow miles”.
-While this can work for some athletes who have 25+ hours a week to train, for most of us who have full time jobs and families, we need to make sure we are not spending a bunch of time going slow.
+While this can work for some athletes who have 25+ hours a week to train, for most of us who have full-time jobs and families, we need to make sure we are not spending a bunch of time going slow.
 To go fast in a race, you have to train fast.

 Let’s get a little more technical for a bit.
 There are three basic areas that endurance athletes want to focus on throughout the year: your maximal aerobic capacity (VO2max), lactate threshold (glycolysis), and oxidative phosphorylation (base aerobic conditioning).
 If you have been training consistently for a couple of years, your oxidative system is fairly well developed, which means that time-crunched athletes can get away with spending a bit less time focusing on that system.

 This will give your lactate threshold more room to move.
-And the reason you want to insert high intensity running into your January and February training is because you will spend the summer months focusing on threshold training for the 70.3 distance.
+And the reason you want to insert high-intensity running into your January and February training is because you will spend the summer months focusing on threshold training for the 70.3 distance.
 Before you get there, you need to make sure that you have room to increase that threshold so that you don’t see a plateau in fitness mid-season.
 Plus, the training necessary to improve your performance at VO2max also applies a training stimulus to all the energy systems below it (aerobic and glycolytic), so training at the high end helps improve performance at all other levels.
 Think of it as “a rising tide lifts all ships”.

 Spend some time now working on above-threshold training.
 It will pay off in dividends on race day, especially when you are comfortably passing all of your competitors who did “slow miles” during the winter.

-Warm Up 10 minutes
+Warm up 10-15 minutes

 Cool down 10 minutes easy.